oicr-gsi/shesmu/implementation.md

 write the parameter into the action. `JsonParameter` is an implementation that writes parameters back as JSON values if the action extends `JsonParameterisedAction`.

+### Refill
+`Refill` olives write the output to an external store.
+This is similar to a dumper, but the dumper must accept any data format given to it, while the refiller gets to decide the schema, much like an action.

+To create a refiller:

+1. Create a class _F_`<T>` that extends `Refiller<T>`. `T` is the input row type and will be used throughout.
+1. Decide on the schema and set up parameters to collect the readers.
+1. Implement the `consume` method that uses the readers to consume the data in the provided input stream.

+To deliver a database to olives using `PluginFileType` or `PluginFile`:

+1. Create a static method in `PluginFileType` or a virtual method in `PluginFile`, parameterized by `<T>`, that return _F_`<T>`.
+The returned type is used to discover parameters, so it must the be the correct subtype.
+1. Annotate this method with `@ShesmuShovel`.
+1. Name this method with a Shesmu-compatible name or set the `name` property in the annotation.
+If the name is associated with an instance, it must contain a `$` which will be substituted for the instance name.
+1. Return a new instance of _P_ from this method.

+To deliver a database to olives using a `Definer`:

+1. Call the `defineRefiller` method.
+This must take an implementation of `RefillerDefiner` which returns an implementation of `RefillerInfo`.
+These interfaces are there to ensure type safety.
+1. The `RefillerInfo` interface returns _P_`.class`, which is used to discover parameters, so it must be the correct subtype.
+1. The `RefillerInfo` interface must return stream of non-annotated parameters.

+#### Refiller Parameters and Readers
+A refiller will receive an object for each row from the olive.
+To extract the column values for each row, a `Function<T,`_C_`>` or reader is supplied by the olive. _C_ is the type determined by the refiller, but `T` is the type of the row and determined by the olive.
+The refiller implementation may make no assumptions about `T`.
+There are multiple ways to accept readers:

+1. Create a public field of type `Function<T,`_C_`>` annotated with `@RefillerParameter`.
+The name of the field will be used unless `name` is set in the annotation.
+1. Create a public method that takes a single argument of type `Function<T,`_C_`>` annotated with `@RefillerParameter`.
+The name of the method will be used unless `name` is set in the annotation.
+1. Create a subclass of `CustomRefillerParameter` that defines the name and type of the parameter and provides a mechanism to store it in the database.

+When using `@RefillerParameter`, Shesmu will attempt to determine the correct type from the annotation; raw types (_i.e._ `Function`) are not allowed. `T` must be the first parameter type to `Function`.
+If the Shesmu type of _C_ cannot be determined automatically, the `type` property of the annotation must be set.

 ### Signature Variables
 Signature variables are special variables that compute some kind of record